Diagnostic Medical Sonography

 Attention Diagnostic Medical Sonography Applicants!

 Applications for the Diagnostic Medical Sonography Program are now available through the "Program Application" link on this webpage.
 Applicants should use the Application Checklist and must include the Handbook Verification From (also from this page) with submitted applications.
-Completed applications must be submitted in person or post marked by June 15, 2018.
-All prerequisites must be met by the end of summer term 2018 to apply.
+Completed applications must be submitted in person or post marked by June 1, 2019.
+All prerequisites must be met by the end of spring semester 2019 to apply.
 For more information please contact Olivia Bush or Sierra Brown.

 Sonography at a Glance